olivierfriard/boris_docs/index.rst

 **important**

-**If you open a project file created with a version older than v.7 BORIS will ask you to convert the upper case behavior key to lower case.**
+**If you open a project file created with a version older than v.7 BORIS will ask you to convert the upper case behavior keys to lower case.**